buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProcessExtension/Entities/IfcTask.md

 }
 ```

-Figure FINISHCONSTRAINT &mdash; Constraining the task finish date to finish as late as possible
+Figure FINISHCONSTRAINT — Constraining the task finish date to finish as late as possible

 ### Control Assignment